Airlines PNG Flight 4684: Flight

-The aircraft departed Jacksons International Airport at 10:50 am local time and reported to Jacksons Tower that they were climbing for 9,000 ft to Kokoda via the Kokoda Gap, with an estimated time of arrival at 11:20 am.
-At 11:11 am, while en route to Kokoda and on descent in Kokoda Gap, the crew of Flight 4684 conversed with the crew of an aircraft, registered P2-KST, which was departing from Kokoda.
+The aircraft departed Jacksons International Airport at 10:50 am local time and reported to Jacksons Tower that they were climbing to 9,000 ft via the Kokoda Gap, with an estimated time of arrival at 11:20 am.
+At 11:11 am, while en route to Kokoda and on descent in the Kokoda Gap, the crew of Flight 4684 conversed with the crew of an aircraft, registered P2-KST, which was departing from Kokoda.
 There was no indication that the crew of Flight 4684 had any problems with their aircraft.
-Inside the ATC recording, the crew was heard saying "Thank you very much, morning long you".
-This was the last communication of Flight 4684.
+On the ATC recording, the crew was heard saying "Thank you very much, morning long you".
+This was the last communication from Flight 4684.

 Witnesses at Isurava village stated that they observed an aircraft fly low over the village at about the estimated time of the accident.
 Witnesses at the nearby Misima village stated that they heard an aircraft fly near their village but that they could not see the aircraft, as the area was covered by cloud.
-They reported that shortly after, there was a loud bang above their village and the sound of the aircraft stopped.
-Port Moresby ATC then lost contact with Flight 4684.
+They stated that shortly after, there was a loud bang above the village and the sound of the aircraft stopped.
+Port Moresby ATC lost contact with Flight 4684.

-Port Moresby ATC then tried to contact Flight 4684, even requesting nearby aircraft in the area to contact the plane.
-However, there were no response from Flight 4684.
-They then asked to P2-MCD, an Airlines PNG plane departing from Efogi, if Flight 4684 had landed in Kokoda.
+Port Moresby ATC tried to contact Flight 4684, even requesting nearby aircraft in the area to contact the plane.
+However, there was no response from Flight 4684.
+ATC then asked other aircraft P2-MCD, an Airlines PNG plane departing from Efogi Airport, if Flight 4684 had landed in Kokoda.
 The crews of P2-MCD then stated that P2-MCB did not land in Kokoda.
-Port Moresby ATC then declared Flight 4684 status to ALERFA (alert search and rescue phase), and then subsequently to DISTRESFA (distress search and rescue phase).
+Port Moresby ATC then declared Flight 4684 status to ALERFA (alert search and rescue phase), and subsequently to DISTRESFA (distress search and rescue phase).